haihuynh98/duhocuoe/wp-content/plugins/buttonizer-multifunctional-button/readme.txt

 * **Pop** - Same as the default action but with a more active motion
 * **Corner circle** - Open buttons in quarter circle
 * **Square** - Show all buttons on top of each other at the same time (sticky buttons on the side of your website)

+= Example use cases for Buttonizer =

+<strong>+ Buttonizer VS live chat alternatives</strong>.
+Buttonizer gives you the ability to manage different chat options at the same time in different conditions.
+Each visitor has a different communication need.
+With live chat you give the visitor only one option.
+When you let your visitors chat with you using chat apps like Facebook Messenger, WhatsApp, Viber, Telegram, etc, you give them the freedom of chatting with you whenever they go.
+Why not get best of both worlds:

+<strong>+ Launch your favorite live chat </strong>.
+You can use JavaScript as one of your click actions to launch other live chat products like Hubspot, Tawk.to, Tidio, Chatra, Formilla, Zoho, Zendesk, LiveChat, Crisp, Intercom and JivoChat.

+<strong>+ Connect with your visitors on WhatsApp Business</strong>.
+Connect WhatsApp Business to your site.
+Your visitors can start chatting with you on WhatsApp Business.

+<strong>+ Setup different floating buttons on mobile and desktop </strong>.
+Show different chat buttons depending on the device where your visitor is using.
+Like show a call now and whatsapp button on mobile and a contactform, email and url on desktop.

+<strong>+ Add Click to call button</strong>.
+Show a phone icon and let your visitors click to call you.
+If you can show different local phone numbers based on page URL or available days and hours.

+<strong>+ Setup two buttons on the same page with show on scroll</strong>.
+Impress your visitors by adding two different buttons that are visible or get hidden after a specific scroll depth.
+Look at the Buttonizer website as an example.

+<strong>+ Show different action buttons for different pages </strong> You can use this feature to show separate widgets for different products on your website, show different buttons based on URL for WPML or multi-language sites, display different channels for your landing pages, and more.

+= WHATSAPP CHAT POP UP =
+You can use WhatsApp as a regular chat button, but you can also add the WhatsApp pop up and let your visitors start the conversation while the visitors are on your website.
+You can also easily integrate with WhatsApp Business or your regular WhatsApp account.
+Once the visitors click on the send button, they’ll be redirected to WhatsApp to continue the conversation there.

 = Advanced JavaScript API =
 Buttonizer is equipped with an advanced **Free JavaScript API** which you can use to interact with your Buttonizer menus.
 Trigger custom functions on particular events or just open the menu when clicking a button on your site.
 It's enabled instantly and can be used out of the box!